huyingjie/notebook/source/neuroscience/depression.md

   * **notice mistakes**
   * play a central role in the pain circuit
-  * **In depression, antieror cingulate activity helps explains why you so often focus on the negative.**
+  * **In depression, anterior cingulate activity helps explains why you so often focus on the negative.**

   boost serotine in the anterior cingulate: think of happy memories before sleep or write in a journal or reflect on it